top of page

 The natural environment is also a key element of the landscape with some areas being sites of special scientific interest (SSSI's).
 The UNESCO World Heritage Site of The Flow Country is just to the west.

 The Yarrows Trail is depicted to the right.
 The particular features of archaeological interest are numbered.
-Clicking on the links below takes you to a page where each feature is described in more detail.
-A fascinating website produced by AOC showing the landscape and archaeology of the Yarrows Basin can be found here:
+Clicking on the green buttons above takes you to a page where each feature is described in more detail.

 Yarrows Heritage SCIO, c/o Thrumster House, Thrumster, Nr Wick, KW1 5TX